 In 2015, I strategized the BillionActs Hero Award with the intent to generate new user leads, generate web traffic, and increase brand awareness.
 The central idea included an award presented by a Nobel Peace Laureate during PeaceJam’s yearly film premiere at the Monte Carlo Television and Film Festival.
 Nominees in 5 categories win an award based on a half jury, half public vote.
 By 2017, this multi-department social media contest received 10,036 new registered users, 30,903 votes, and 94,222 organic page views.

-While drafting the scripts, I communicated the strategy and the structure of the contest to PeaceJam’s internal web team.
+Additionally, I communicated the strategy and the structure of the contest to PeaceJam’s internal web team.
 Such as; How the landing page should look?
 What order the videos should go in?
 Why did we decide not to display vote counts above 1000?
 Which each had their own strategic answer.

 Semi-finalists were allowed 4 weeks between April and May to encourage their followers to help measure their impact by voting.
 This short voting period added urgeny to the campaign.
 During this time period, I drafted language for the nominees to share on their social media outlets and coordinated with each of the semi-finalists’ marketing teams to highlight each nominee on a particular day across our internal 1.1 M follower social media network.
 This allowed us to maximize our organic exposure for each nominee.
 Voting required users to register through the BillionActs of Peace website.
 This resulted in new user registrations.
 In order to prevent the contest from becoming a popularity contest, the winners were partially determined by popular vote and partially determined by a jury made up of Nobel Peace Laureates serving on PeaceJam’s board.
 Winners were announced just after the PeaceJam Foundation’s board meeting that June.